free things to do in New York City

 Author Reading | Unless: The Seagram Building Construction Ecology (virtual)

-In his new book, Kiel Moe, professor of Architecture at McGill University, dissects the construction ecology, material geographies, and world-systems of the most modern of modern architectures: the Seagram Building.
+In his new book, Kiel Moe, professor of Architecture at McGill University, dissects the construction more ecology, material geographies, and world-systems of the most modern of modern architectures: the Seagram Building.
 In his critical analysis of the environmental impact of architecture and urban real estate, Moe focuses on how humans and nature interact with the thin crust of the planet through architecture and how the immense material, energy and labor involved in building require a fresh interpretation of the ecological and social potential of design.
-He argues that unless architects begin to describe buildings as terrestrial events and artifacts, they will―to our collective and professional peril―continue to operate outside the key environmental dynamics and key political processes of this century.
+He argues that unless architects begin to describe buildings as terrestrial events and artifacts, they will―to our collective and professional peril―continue to operate outside the key environmental dynamics and key political processes of this century. less

 New York City, NY; NYC